-The clients’ love of nautical imagery inspired this 5,500 SF house that sits on an inlet on Martha’s Vineyard.
-The overall organization of the building is based on a series of three long bar-shaped structures supported by columns.
-Like wharves or piers in a harbor, they extend into the landscape.
+Detailed Description: The clients’ love of nautical imagery inspired this 5,500 SF house on a Martha’s Vineyard inlet.
+Its overall organization is based on a series of three long bar-shaped structures supported by columns.
+Like harbor wharves or piers, they extend into the landscape.
 A series of vessel-shaped buildings are attached to these pier-like structures.
 Each vessel has a different size, orientation, and shape, dictated by the program needs.
-The largest of these vessels is the living/dining room, which is oriented parallel to the water and whose roof takes on the character of an up-turned ship’s hull.
+The largest of these vessels is the living/dining room, oriented parallel to the water with a roof like an upturned ship’s hull.
 The profile of the hull’s spine narrows in a graceful arc down to a series of giant concrete piers that carry the structure.
 The details and joinery strongly reflect the craft of boat building.